Center Game Accepted

 Bez Bez is an aggressive Savage who thrives in tactical chaos, while hans Zugzwang is an all-round Mediator comfortable across position types.
 Practice at the novice level to solidify the basic plans.

-Developing Strategy in the Open Game
+Developing Strategy in the Center Game Accepted

 intermediate